Revelations (Fields of the Nephilim album): Track listing

 The actual versions of tracks 1, 8 and 9 are not mentioned on the sleeve or disc.
-They are in fact mixes previously only available on the vinyl 12 inches and appearing on CD for the first time.
+They are in fact mixes previously only available on the vinyl 12 inches and appearing on CD for the first time, while tracks 3, 5, 6, 10 and 11 are shortened edits of album or single versions.

 Some releases included a bonus disc containing the following: